kodecocodes/swift-algorithm-club/README.markdown

 This is a work in progress.
 More algorithms will be added soon. :-)

 **Suggestions and contributions are welcome!** Report an issue to leave feedback, or submit a pull request.

+## How to contribute

+To keep this a high quality repo, please follow this process when submitting your contribution:

+1. Create a pull request to "claim" an algorithm or data structure.
+Just so multiple people don't work on the same thing.
+2. Use this [style guide](https://github.com/raywenderlich/swift-style-guide) for writing code (more or less).
+3. Write an explanation of how the algorithm works.
+Include plenty of examples for readers to follow along.
+4. Include your name in the explanation, something like *Written by Your Name* at the end of the document.
+If you wrote it, you deserve the credit and fame.
+5. Add a playground and/or unit tests.

+Just so you know, I will probably edit your text and code for grammar etc, just to ensure a certain level of polish.

+### What sort of things can you contribute?

+New algorithms and data structures are always welcome (even if they aren't on the list).
+Improvements to existing implementations.
+Better explanations.
+Suggestions for making the code more Swift-like or to make it fit better with the standard library.
+Unit tests.
+Fixes for typos.
+No contribution is too small. :-)

 ## Where to start?